tardate/LittleArduinoProjects/Electronics101/MSO5074FG_unboxing/README.md

 * Rigol DS1074Z - 70MHz 4-channel scope

-It really was a balance between the brand value of Rigol and the excellent communications interfaces of the DS1074Z, compared to an unbeatable price and set of features in the Hantek MSO5074FG, but without the communications interfaces.
+It really was a balance between the brand value of Rigol and the excellent communications interfaces of the DS1074Z, compared to an unbeatable price and set of features in the Hantek MSO5074FG (but without the range of communications interfaces).
 In the end I decided to take a bet on the Hantek.

 The MSO5074FG is in the [Hantek MSO5054F(G) range](http://www.hantek.com/en/ProductDetail_3_127.html) - basically the same specs
 but with increased bandwidth.

-I was concerned at first by the fact the the product is not listed on http://www.hantek.com.
-I was very pleasantly surprised when emails to both Hantek and the [seller on aliexpress](http://www.aliexpress.com/store/100653) were answered within hours, with the explanation that the MSO5074FG is not marketed internationally (yet) and so not listed on the English web site.
+I was concerned at first by the fact the the product is not listed on http://www.hantek.com, but very pleasantly surprised when emails to both Hantek and the [seller on aliexpress](http://www.aliexpress.com/store/100653) were answered within hours, with the explanation that the MSO5074FG is not marketed internationally (yet) and so not listed on the English web site.

 ### Unboxing and First Impressions

 Not disappointed!
 With DHL shipping, I had it in my hands within a week.
 All arrived to spec, nothing missing and no damage.
-I even had an email from the seller with a picture of the benchtest they performed before shipping.
+I even had an email from the seller with a picture of the benchtest they performed prior to shipping.

+First thoughts?

 * build quality is quite impressive
-* knobs and buttons all have firm positive feel
+* knobs and buttons all have a firm positive feel
 * no obvious issues such as misalignment of labels or connectors with the faceplate

 A CD comes with the product, but I believe nothing that you cannot also download from the